Miman4ik/The-Mate/README.md

-# THE MATE - Pixel Chess Game
+# THE MATE - Pixel Game

 Official website for THE MATE pixel chess game by FaWorit Team.